angelnikolov56/video-games-analysis-in-excel/README.md

 -   **Rest of World**: 393.74 million units

-This distribution indicates that North America is the largest market for video game sales, followed by Europe, Japan, and then the Rest of World.
+This distribution indicates that North America is the largest market for video game sales, followed by Europe, Japan, and then the Rest of the World.
 The significant lead of North America in video game sales highlights the region's strong influence on the global video game market.

 If we look into the distribution over time we can see a shift in the video game market over the years, with North America maintaining a strong lead, Europe's market share growing, Japan's market share shrinking after an early peak, and the Rest of World market share slowly increasing.